 On the consumer front, mobile gaming revenue stabilized at ~$20 billion quarterly, though downloads continued declining.
 PC gaming pressed full ‘steam’ ahead with last twelve months revenue surging 20% YoY to $16.8 billion, fueled by indie breakouts and peak concurrent users hitting 40.5m.
 Console dynamics shifted with Nintendo’s Switch 2 posting record-breaking sales within days of launch, while GTA VI’s delay to May 2026 opened a significant revenue window for publishers to capitalize on.

 Aream & Co. combined with InvestGame to produce the report.
-InvestGame has been doing the report since 2020 and now Aream is adding more context to the report from its experience as a leading investment bank, Katz said.
+InvestGame has been doing the report since 2020 and now the report has more context.

 Other companies reporting data on game deals include Drake Star Partners, DDM, Konvoy Ventures and perhaps others.
 Each company has its own take on when to include deals — when they are announced or closed — and each also has varying degrees of knowledge about the value of the various game deals.
 Aream tends to include the deals when they are closed.
-The Niantic deal was announced in Q1 2025 but it closed in Q2 2025, and so it was included in the Aream numbers in Q2, Evdokimov said.
+The Niantic deal was announced in Q1 2025 but it closed in Q2 2025, and so it was included in the Aream & Co. numbers in Q2.

-There is a lag between when a trend hits the biggest game companies and when it also affects the smallest companies.
+Based upon my own understanding of the game market, there is a lag between when a trend hits the biggest game companies and when it also affects the smallest companies.
 When the public markets are strong, as they were in Q2, the value of game companies rises.
 The value of M&A deals on the highest level also rises.
 That creates more wealth across game investing, and eventually that wealth filters down to the venture capitalists, who can raise more funding and invest more money in game studios.
-But there haven’t been enough home runs by VCs since the investments really started happening in the last six years, Katz said.

 Mobile games, once the driver of the industry, have also had a harder time as Apple prioritized privacy over targeted ads.
 The mobile game industry has not fully recovered from that.

-There are some bright spots where private-equity firms are pouring more money into user acquisition solutions so that companies can target the right users and grow faster, Evodokimov said.
+While there is less growth, there are some bright spots where firms like General Catalyst and PvX Partners are pouring more money into user acquisition solutions so that companies can target the right users and grow faster.
 Perhaps while VCs and IPOs are moving slowly, private equity may see more opportunities in gaming, and that could be good financial news for the industry.

 There’s also a lot of strong activity in GenZ markets with the popularity of user-generated content and the success of Roblox, Fortnite and Minecraft.
 Over time, the VC market could come back, as there are some firms that are scoring big victories as exits proceed.
-And so it’s likely that game VC activity will not completely dry up, Evdokimov said.
+And so it’s likely that game VC activity will not completely dry up.